AdoptOpenJDK/openjdk-virtual-images/README.md

 ``'vagrant up'``

-In case a process has been abruptly terminated or continuing from a previously unfinished task run the below:
+In case a process has been abruptly terminated or wish to continuing a executing recipes on an active vagrant machine, do the below:

 ``'vagrant provision'``